top of page

 Young Critic

-Mission: Impossible – Fallout is one of the first direct sequels in the franchise, making use of much of the events in the previous film Rogue Nation, with the returning faces of Solomon Lane (Sean Harris) as the villain, and Ilsa (Rebecca Ferguson) as an inconspicuous ally.
-Solomon’s terrorist organization the Syndicate is in tatters, but they have been able to acquire the knowledge to create nuclear weapons; it is up to Ethan Hunt (Tom Cruise) and his team to stop the Syndicate (now calling themselves The Apostles) from getting the necessary plutonium for a bomb.
+Mission: Impossible – Fallout is one of the first direct sequels in the series, picking up where Rogue Nation left off.
+It brings back familiar faces like Solomon Lane (Sean Harris) as the villain and Ilsa Faust (Rebecca Ferguson) as an elusive ally.
+Solomon’s terrorist organization, the Syndicate, is in tatters—but its remnants, now calling themselves The Apostles, have acquired the knowledge to build nuclear weapons.
+It’s up to Ethan Hunt (Tom Cruise) and his team to prevent them from obtaining the plutonium needed for a bomb.

-Somehow the Mission: Impossible franchise has evolved to keep itself relevant and the audience on their toes.
-The result is a film with an incredibly refreshing plot that has so many twists and turns you nearly lose yourself in figuring out who’s who.
-The subsequent action and chase scenes are filmed courageously with continuous shots and don’t rely on cutting up the footage to dizzy the audience.
-The stunt work, therefore, is incredibly curated and impressive to watch.
-Between the thrilling narrative and white-knuckle action scenes, you’ll hardly notice that the running time is over 2 hr and 30 mins.
+Somehow, the Mission: Impossible franchise continues to evolve, staying relevant and keeping audiences on their toes.
+The result is a film with a refreshingly intricate plot filled with so many twists and turns, you might lose track of who’s who.
+The action and chase scenes are filmed with bold, continuous takes, avoiding the over-edited chaos of many modern blockbusters.
+The stunt work is meticulously executed and genuinely impressive to watch.
+Between the thrilling narrative and white-knuckle action, you’ll barely notice the film’s 2 hour and 30-minute runtime.

 7.7/10